PaddlePaddle/PaddleCFD/examples/darcyflow/ppkan/README.md

 ### Check config at first

-Check setting of `DATA.path` in Airfoil/main.yaml, pls make sure the path is correctly modified to the dataset directory where you download the AirfRANS dataset.
+Check setting of `DATA.path` in ppkan/conf/main.yaml, pls make sure the path is correctly modified to the dataset directory where you download the pde dataset.

 #### Train